 The Calendar Girls musical highlights the emotional impact that John’s disease had on friends and family who lived in his village in the Yorkshire Dales.
 And it captures the light and love of the Calendar Girls whom the musical is based on, bringing their utter determination in the face of adversity to life on stage.

-We’re honoured that the Calendar Girls musical is supporting Bloodwise throughout the UK tour by donating all proceeds from merchandise sales.
+We’re honoured that the Calendar Girls musical is supporting Bloodwise throughout the UK tour by donating a percentage of the proceeds from merchandise sales.
 There will also be bucket collections at every show and we’d love it if you could help us beat blood cancer by collecting at a show.Join a collection

 Earlier this month, the Girls caught up with the cast and crew of the musical at their London rehearsal.
 The ladies also met up with amazing fundraiser and Bloodwise Ambassador Paul Carless, who cycled from Amsterdam to the Yorkshire Dales earlier this month, inspired by their story and a lyric from the Calendar Girls musical about a flower truck that drove ‘from Amsterdam to Yorkshire...’, raising over £5,000 for Bloodwise.